 If entering through a Modern Apprenticeship, you would train both on the job and attend college or training centre on a day or block release basis.

-You would complete Scottish Vocational Qualification (SVQ) in Automotive Glazing at SCQF Level 5.
+You would complete a relevant Scottish Vocational Qualification (SVQ) at SCQF Level 5.

 You may work towards the IMI Autoglazing Accreditation.
 This involves sitting practical exams and completing online knowledge tests to become a Technician.
-There are four levels of job roles within IMI Accreditation Autoglazing: Grade 2 Technician, Grade 1 Technician, Master Technician and Bodyshop Technician.
+There are four levels of job roles within IMI Accreditation Autoglazing: Grade 2 Technician, Grade 1 Technician, Bodyshop Technician and Master Technician.

 You may also have to attend short courses to keep up to date with the latest developments in the profession.